marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "capture group", "decodeURIComponent function", [escaping, "in URLs"]}}

-The handler functions are called with the the `context` value (which will be the server instance in our case), match string for any groups they defined in their ((regular expression)), and the request object.
+The handler functions are called with the `context` value (which will be the server instance in our case), match string for any groups they defined in their ((regular expression)), and the request object.
 The strings have to be URL-decoded since the raw URL may contain